orjahren/Kattis-kickstart/README.md

 ---

 For convenience i also provide a [pure bash executable](./transpiled.sh).
+But keep in mind that it needs to be [modified](#configuration) in order to work.